Fiction Writing Exercises for Exploring and Developing Theme

 We can think of a theme as an underlying principle or concept.
 It’s usually universal in nature.
 Some common themes include redemption, sacrifice, betrayal, loyalty, greed, justice, oppression, revenge, and love.

-Themes can be philosophical and they can ask questions or pit two ideas against each other: science vs. faith, good vs. evil, why are we here, and what happens when we die?
+Themes can be philosophical; they can ask questions or pit two ideas against each other: science vs. faith, good vs. evil, why are we here and what happens when we die?

 Themes in Storytelling

 You need look no further than some of your favorite stories to explore and identify themes.
 Keep in mind that most stories have multiple themes.
-For example, in Harry Potter, I would say the most significant themes are love and good vs. evil.
+For example, in Harry Potter, I would say the most significant themes are good vs. evil and the power of love.
 However, there are also themes of friendship, sacrifice, and redemption.
 One theme might stretch across an entire series while other themes appear at the novel or chapter level.

-Today’s fiction writing exercises encourage you to explore theme by identifying it in some of your favorite stories.
+Today’s fiction writing exercises encourage you to explore themes by identifying them in some of your favorite stories.

 Fiction Writing Exercises: Exploring and Developing Theme